Amozaya/3D-Academy/README.md

 -Once user completes and submits the sign-up form user will be taken to the new webpage with "Thank you" message.
 This page consists of Navigation bar, Footer, and a message in the middle.
 The structure is almost identical to the main page, but with only one difference - Navigation Bar got button only to Home section, which will take the user back to the main page.

+-I also added a line in <Meta> that will automatically redirect the user back to the main page after 5 seconds delay.

--It is important as this section will provide the user with confirmation that form has been submitted and mentor will get in touch soon, and Home button on Navigaton bar will allow user to return back to the main page without using the Back button on their browser.
+-It is important as this section will provide the user with confirmation that form has been submitted and mentor will get in touch soon, and automatic redirection will allow user to return back to the main page without using the Back button on their browser.
+If automatic redirection doesn't work or user doesn't want to wait, there is Home button available on the navigation bar that will take the user back to the home page.

 ![Signup Page Screenshot](assets/images/signup-page.JPG)